risc0/risc0/docs/metal-optimization-progress.md

   `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`.
 This strongly implicates optimized Metal compilation or optimization-sensitive generated eval-check code shape, but it is not a performance fix.
-- `RISC0_RV32IM_METAL_APPEND_FLAGS=-fno-inline-functions` is a narrower and
-  much better mitigation candidate than `-O0`.
-With full Metal eval-check forced and CPU verification enabled, the focused `sltiu` loop passed 20/20 and the full serial rv32im prove suite passed 46/46.
+- `-fno-inline-functions` is a narrower and much better mitigation candidate than `-O0`.
+With full Metal eval-check forced and CPU verification enabled, the focused `sltiu` loop passed 20/20 and the full serial rv32im prove suite passed 46/46 when the flag was appended globally with `RISC0_RV32IM_METAL_APPEND_FLAGS`.
 The same filtered suite also passed 46/46 without `--test-threads=1`.
 This points at inlining pressure in the generated `verifyCircuit` / eval-check path as the most actionable current hypothesis.
+- The branch now applies `-fno-inline-functions` only to generated `eval_check_*.metal` files by default.
+With no global append flags, forced Metal eval-check plus CPU verification passed the focused `sltiu` loop 20/20 and the full rv32im prove suite 46/46.
+This preserves the original repro path behind `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1`.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty